Compare Laser Eye Surgery Costs

 Two people can sit in the same waiting room and receive very different quotes.
 That is often because of:

-• Prescription strength and complexity: higher short-sighted or long-sighted prescriptions, significant astigmatism or a mix of issues can be more complex to treat, which increases the price.
+• Prescription strength and complexity: higher short- or long-sightedness prescriptions, significant astigmatism, or a mix of issues can be more complex to treat, which increases the price.

 • Corneal thickness and shape: thin or irregular corneas may rule out standard LASIK, so you might be steered towards more expensive surface treatments or SMILE instead.